simonsobs/sotodlib/docs/reference.rst

 To get an example hardware configuration as a starting point, you can use this function:

-.. autofunction:: get_example
+.. autofunction:: sotodlib.sim_hardware.sim_nominal

 Simulated Detectors
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Given a Hardware object loaded from disk or created in memory (for example using :func:`sotodlib.hardware.get_example`), detector properties can be simulated for an entire telescope with:
+Given a Hardware object loaded from disk or created in memory (for example using :func:`sotodlib.hardware.sim_nominal`), detector properties can be simulated for an entire telescope with:

+.. autofunction:: sotodlib.sim_hardware.sim_detectors_toast

+OR with a more realistic method:

-.. autofunction:: sotodlib.sim_hardware.sim_telescope_detectors
+.. autofunction:: sotodlib.sim_hardware.sim_detectors_physical_optics

-The resulting detector dictionary can be used independently or can be inserted into the existing Hardware object:
+These functions update the Hardware object in place:

 .. code-block:: python

-    hw = get_example()
+    hw = sim_nominal()
+    # Adds detectors to input Hardware instance.
-    dets = sim_telescope_detectors(hw, "LAT")
+    sim_detectors_toast(hw, "LAT")
-    # Replace hardware model detectors with these:
-    hw.data["detectors"] = dets
-    # OR, just append these detectors:
-    hw.data["detectors"].update(dets)

 Visualization
 ~~~~~~~~~~~~~~~~~~~~~~